-Farmersville ISD maintains recreational facilities at the Elementary School, Intermediate School, Junior High, and High School campuses.
+Farmersville ISD maintains recreational facilities at the Elementary School, Intermediate School, and Junior High and High School campuses.
 Both the Elementary and Intermediate Schools have playscapes and activities geared toward younger children.
-The High School and Junior High campuses contain a football fields with a quarter mile track, four tennis courts, a baseball and softball field, and batting cages.
+The High School and Junior High campus contains a football field with quarter mile track, four tennis courts, a baseball and softball field, and batting cages